learn-co-students/SENG-LIVE-071921/phase-3/02_intro_to_object_oriented_ruby/demo/README.md

 - an application modeling a real world domain that has lots of government regulations with specific data storage requirements (health care, banking, insurance, etc.)
 - an application designed to help workers accomplish well established tasks that have consistent data requirements (sales, eCommerce, accounting, booking software for restaurants or hotels)

-If I'm building an application in a domain that has a lot of government regulations, professional standards, or stable, clearly defined roles and responsibilities that apply to it, like K12 education or health care, or accounting, an object oriented design would be a good fit.

 Object Oriented design would help me clearly define the responsibilities of the different objects in my program and how they are related to other objects in the program.

 #### Situations where object oriented design presents obstacles